Daiwa Securities slashes price target on HUYA Inc. [HUYA] – find out why.

-HUYA Inc. [NYSE: HUYA] gained 2.48% or 0.41 points to close at $16.96 with a heavy trading volume of 3099712 shares.
+HUYA Inc. [NYSE: HUYA] traded at a low on 06/22/21, posting a -0.97 loss after which it closed the day’ session at $16.30.
 The company report on June 7, 2021 that Huya Inc. Joins the Coalition to End Wildlife Trafficking Online, Leveraging Power of Livestreaming for Public Welfare.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.